 Found something good?

-Save it before you doomscroll past it.
+Send it before you doomscroll past it.

 There’s something striking about Hugo Simberg’s painting, which portrays grim reapers not as harbingers of death, but as gentle, attentive gardeners.